openresty/memc-nginx-module/README.markdown

 * **0.8.x**                       (last tested: 0.8.54)
 * **0.7.x >= 0.7.46**             (last tested: 0.7.68)

-It's worth mentioning that some 0.7.x versions older than 0.7.46 might also work, but I can't easily test them because the test suite makes extensive use of the `echo module`'s `echo_location directive`, which requires at least nginx 0.7.46 :)
+It's worth mentioning that some 0.7.x versions older than 0.7.46 might also work, but I can't easily test them because the test suite makes extensive use of the [echo module](http://wiki.nginx.org/NginxHttpEchoModule)'s [echo_location directive](http://wiki.nginx.org/NginxHttpEchoModule#echo_location), which requires at least nginx 0.7.46 :)

 Earlier versions of Nginx like 0.6.x and 0.5.x will *not* work.